top-ower/topband-ui/examples/docs/en-US/custom-theme.md

 }
 ```

-If you are unfamiliar with `babtop-plugin-component`, please refer to <a href="./#/en-US/component/quickstart">Quick Start</a>.
+If you are unfamiliar with `babel-plugin-component`, please refer to <a href="./#/en-US/component/quickstart">Quick Start</a>.
 For more details, check out the [project repository](https://github.com/ElementUI/element-theme) of `element-theme`.